 Saikyo_Yaki_Spanish_Mackerel

-‘Saikyo Yaki’ is the dish of grilled miso-marinated fish, tofu or sometimes poultry.
-‘Saikyo’ in Japanese means ’West City’ which was Kyoto, the capital city in Japan hundreds of years ago.
+‘Saikyo Yaki’ (西京焼き) is the dish of grilled miso-marinated Fish, Tofu OR sometimes Poultry.
+‘Saikyo’ in Japanese means ’Western City’ which is Kyoto, the capital of Japan hundreds of years ago.
 ‘Saikyo Miso’ is mild and pale coloured miso originated in Kyoto, and it is the main ingredient of this very old marinade.
-The traditional ‘Saikyo Yaki’ recipes include just Saikyo Miso, Mirin, and Sake (rice wine), but I like to add some sugar for extra sweetness and grated Ginger especially for marinating fish.
+The traditional ‘Saikyo Yaki’ recipes include just Saikyo Miso, Mirin and Sake (Rice Wine), but I like to add some Sugar for extra sweetness and grated Ginger especially for marinating fish.
+I often use Spanish Mackerel OR Yellowtail for this dish, but you can use any fish.
+Oily fish are recommended.

 Makes